gbledsoeCMSP/Project1/Readme.md

 We have installed the following Beats on these machines:

-  -Webservers
+  - Webservers

 - These Beats allow us to collect the following information from each machine:

-  -Machine health, performance, system logs and events etc.
+  - Machine health, performance, system logs and events etc.

 ### Using the Playbook